jamesnw/statstat/README.md

 ##Installation
 * Add your database info to globals.php.example.
 Rename to globals.php
 * Add your Honeywell Total Connect info to logininfo.php.example.
+(The device_number is the number that appears in the URL at https://mytotalconnectcomfort.com/portal/NUMBERHERE/Zones).
 Rename to logininfo.php
 * Run dbsetup.php
-* Add a cron job to run scrape.php every 5 minutes.
+* Add a cron job to run cron.php every 5 minutes.
+Example line in cron- `*/5 * * * * /usr/bin/php5 /full/path/to/stat/cron.php`
 * Wait for useful data to come in

 ##Analysis